florinpop17/app-ideas/Projects/3-Advanced/Inventory-Manager.md

 ## Bonus features

 -   [ ] Prices of items are stored and can be changed if they go out of date that day
--   [ ] Delivery menu of incoming delivieries, their times and what will be in them
+-   [ ] Delivery menu of incoming deliveries, their times and what will be in them
 -   [ ] Different departments, e.g. fresh, home, etc
 -   [ ] Audits - allow for audits which confirm that all the values are correct
 -   [ ] Shoplifting metrics - Add a system that "calculates" the percentage of an item that is shoplifted (based on audits)